bcionescu/Books/README.md

 - [Prelude to Foundation](https://geni.us/PreludeToFoundation)
 - [Forward to Foundation](https://geni.us/ForwardToFoundation)
 - [Foundation](https://geni.us/FoundationBook)

+Every empire throughout history peaks, and then, inevitably, collapses.
+The demise comes slowly at first, and then all at once.
+The Foundation explores what happens to its technology, once the power structures disappear.
+Who will there be left to fill the void?

 - [Foundation and Empire](https://geni.us/FoundationAndEmpire)
 - [Second Foundation](https://geni.us/SecondFoundation)
 - [Foundation's Edge](https://geni.us/FoundationsEdge)